-Students in bachelor’s degree programs are limited to two attempts in the same course.
+Students in bachelor’s degree programs or Advanced Technical Certificates are limited to two attempts in the same course.
 You may have two attempts at Valencia per course including the original grade, repeat grades, and withdrawals.
 Permission to register for a fourth attempt, based on extenuating circumstances, may be requested through an academic appeals process.
 This appeal must be processed no later than 30 days prior to the beginning of the upcoming term.
-The Bachelor’s Third Attempt Appeal form can be found in Atlas under Student Forms.
-Further information about this appeal process is available in the academic department office.
+The Bachelor's and Advanced Technical Certificate Third Attempt Appeal Form is available from the Program Advisor or the academic division office.

 If you are approved for a fourth attempt:

-You will be charge the full cost of instruction fee (equal to out of state fees):
+You will be charged the full cost of instruction fee (equal to out-of-state fees):

 You will receive a grade of A, B, C, D, F, or I (Incomplete) and should you withdraw, your grade will be changed to an F; and

 If you receive an I (Incomplete) and complete the required course work by the end of the term for the following term, the professor will change your grade from I to the appropriate letter grade (A-F).
 If you receive an I and do not complete the required coursework by the end of the term for the following full term, your grade will be changed by the professor in accordance with the syllabus.
 If no grade it submitted by the faculty member to replace the I, your grade will be changed from an I to an F.

 (College Policy: 6Hx28: 6-08.1 Student Fees and Refunds)

 You may be administratively withdrawn without your permission for failure to satisfy financial obligations to Valencia or for non-compliance with Florida statutes and rules or Valencia policies and procedures related to student behavior and conduct.
 If you are administratively withdrawn, your records will be placed on hold and you will receive a grade of W for all course work attempted.

 Repeated Courses/Grade Forgiveness